puzzfuzz/puzzfuzz.github.io/_posts/2015-02-28-netflix-culture.md

 > Adequate performance gets a generous severance package

 Netflix sees themselves as a professional sports team whose leadership hires, develops, and cuts smartly so they have **stars in every position**.
-By constantly refining their team to ensure they employ the best of the best they are able to **increase their talent density** over time.
+By constantly refining their team to ensure they employ the best-of-the-best they are able to **increase their talent density** over time.
 Performance is measured solely by production, not how many hours worked or time spent in the office.

 > Sustained B-level performance, despite "A for effort", generates a generous severance package, with respect.

 > Sustained A-level performance, despite minimal effort, is rewarded with more responsibility and great pay.

-Loyalty is seen as a stabilizer -- Netflix is loyal to employees with occasional bad patches as it is expected that employees would be loyal to Netflix for the same.
-Hard work is seen as irrelevant -- results are king.
-Brilliant jerks are not tolerated -- cost to effective teamwork far outweighs individual production.
+**Loyalty** is seen as a stabilizer -- Netflix is loyal to employees with occasional bad patches as it is expected that employees would be loyal to Netflix for the same. **Hard work** is seen as irrelevant -- results are king. **Brilliant jerks** are not tolerated -- cost to effective teamwork far outweighs individual production.

 Talent is retained with aggressive compensation reevaluated yearly and adjusted to **position-based top-of-market** so there is no incentive to leave for another company simply for a higher paycheck -- it doesn't exist.
 Talent retention is also self-fulfilling as Netflix's culture is based around excellence of colleagues so they only hire those that *want* to work with great people and keeping great people around keeps other great people around.